bigpo/LightML.jl/README.md

 julia> pkg"add Hexagons"
 ```

-Make sure you have correct `python` dependency.
+Make sure you have the correct `python` dependency.
 You can use the Conda Julia package to install more Python packages, and import Conda to print the Conda.PYTHONDIR directory where python was installed.
 On GNU/Linux systems, PyCall will default to using the python program (if any) in your PATH.

 The advantage of a Conda-based configuration is particularly compelling if you are installing PyCall in order to use packages like PyPlot.jl or SymPy.jl, as these can then automatically install their Python dependencies.

 ```julia
 ENV["PYTHON"]=""